rgreinho/keeparelease/README.md

 # keeparelease

-Publish beautiful GitHub release with Keep a changelog
+Publish beautiful GitHub release with Keep a changelog.